William Ralph Inge: Views

+Inge defended the dignity of British Jews against the anti-Dreyfusard Hilaire Belloc’s 1922 book The Jews.
+“It is contrary to all our traditions," he wrote, "to do what Mr. Belloc wishes us to do—to refuse to forget a man’s racial origins while he lives among us as a good Englishman […] we have enriched our stock by blending it with desirable foreigners of all sorts.”
+Against scapegoating of Jews, Inge reminded his readers that “It is not their fault that they have been excluded from agriculture and similar pursuits […] It was not by their own choice that they were impounded in Ghettos, or driven to money-lending.”
+In Inge’s view, “we ought to be ashamed of anti-Jewish prejudice” because “[a]bove all, race-consciousness is a rather silly thing.
+The sensible man takes his neighbours as he finds them, and is not too ready to believe in dark conspiracies.”

 He was also known for his support for nudism.
 He supported the publishing of Maurice Parmelee's book, The New Gymnosophy: Nudity and the Modern Life, and was critical of town councillors who were insisting that bathers wear full bathing costumes.

-He was a supporter of animal rights.

 Recognition

 He was made a Commander of the Victorian Order (CVO) in 1918 and promoted to Knight Commander (KCVO) in 1930.
-He received Honorary Doctorates of Divinity from both Oxford and Aberdeen Universities, Honorary Doctorates of Literature from both Durham and Sheffield, and Honorary Doctorates of Laws from both Edinburgh and St. Andrews.
+He received Honorary Doctorates of Divinity from both Oxford and Aberdeen Universities, Honorary Doctorates of Literature from both Durham and Sheffield, and Honorary Doctorates of Laws from both Edinburgh and St Andrews.
 He was also an honorary fellow of both King's and Jesus Colleges at Cambridge, and of Hertford College at Oxford.
-In 1921, he was elected as a Fellow of the British Academy.
+In 1921, he was elected as a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

 Personal life

-Inge's wife, Mary Catharine, was the daughter of priest Henry Maxwell Spooner.
-They had three children.
-Their daughter, Paula, developed type 1 diabetes before insulin was widely available in the UK and died in 1923, aged 11.
-In 1941, their youngest son, Richard, also in the ministry, died during an RAF training flight.
+On 3 May 1905, Inge married Mary Catharine "Kitty" Spooner, daughter of Henry Maxwell Spooner, the Archdeacon of Maidstone.
+They had five children: